Substra/substra/docs/local_install_docker_compose.md

   - [Download page](https://redis.io/download)
   - Or just: `sudo apt install redis-server`

-## 2. Configuration
+## Configuration

 ### Docker

 - On macOS, by default, docker has access only to the user directory.
   - Substra requires access to a local folder that you can set through the `SUBSTRA_PATH` variable env (defaults to `/tmp/substra`).
 Make sure the directory of your choice is accessible by updating accordingly the docker desktop configuration (`Preferences` > `File Sharing`).
     - Also ensure that the docker daemon has enough resources to execute the ML pipeline, for instance: CPUs>1, Memory>4.0 GiB (`Preferences` > `Advanced`).
-  - On Linux environment, please refer to this [guide](https://github.com/SubstraFoundation/substra-backend/blob/master/README.md) to configure docker.
+- On Linux environment, please refer to this [guide](https://github.com/SubstraFoundation/substra-backend/blob/master/doc/linux-userns-guide.md) to configure docker.
-    - TODO: MOVE this guide here?

 ### Network